hatsari/article/s3_snowball/README.md

 - snowball edge data migration: https://d1.awsstatic.com/whitepapers/snowball-edge-data-migration-guide.pdf?did=wp_card&trk=wp_card

 ## Building The Test Environment
 At first, I didn't know that how could I start.
 I asked all SA in my company to get some insights.
-They replied eagerly with some useful tools, as like datacopy, s3 batch operation, and tar's transform option and so on.
+They replied eagerly with some useful tools, as like *data sync*, *s3 batch operation*, and *tar's transform* option and so on.
 Based on my research and replies from my colleagues,I started to make test environment.
 Test environment consists of 100 directories with 100 files.

 ``` shell